Boo (2023 film): Chapter-4: Athma

-Akash, a paranormal scientist and his girlfriend Meera visited a haunted bungalow, where he tells the story of the bungalow.
-In 1961, a Zamindar appoints 4 Bodyguards to his daughter who was very beautiful in the town, but one day when the Zamindar goes out of town the Bodyguards who brutally raped and killed her, when they are about to manage it like a suicide they were caught by the Zamindar.
-Then, the Zamindar severe their heads and left the town.
-From that day onwards, there is a belief going on that the girl and the Bodyguard 's ghosts are roaming around the bungalow.
-Akash, who is excited to prove the ghosts are there in the bungalow asks Meera, who doesn't believe in the ghosts accepts to come along with him to prove there are no ghosts.
-After entering into the Bungalow, they feel strange incidents and finally, the ghosts of the Bodyguard appear and kill Meera in front of Akash.
+Akash, a paranormal scientist, and his girlfriend Meera visited a haunted bungalow, where he tells the story of the bungalow.
+In 1961, a Zamindar appointed four bodyguards for his daughter, who was very beautiful in the town.
+One day, when the Zamindar goes out of town, the bodyguards brutally raped and killed the daughter.
+When they are about to stage the death as a suicide, the Zamindar catches them.
+Then, the Zamindar severed their heads and left the town.
+From that day onwards, there is a belief that the girl and the bodyguards' ghosts are roaming around the bungalow.
+Akash is excited to prove the ghosts are in the bungalow, while Meera does not believe in ghosts.
+She agrees to come along with Akash to prove there are no ghosts.
+After entering the bungalow, they experience strange incidents.
+Finally, the bodyguards' ghosts appear and kill Meera in front of Akash.

-Some days later, the depressed Akash with the force of his mother talks with Vasanthi and Malavika in a traditional date for an arranged marriage.
+Some days later, the depressed Akash, with the force of his mother, talks with Vasanthi and Malavika on a traditional date for an arranged marriage.
 Then, it is revealed that Meera's ghost, who is always around him, became possessive and killed those girls.
-Later, when Akash accepted the proposal of Jano, Meera kills Jano, too.
+Later, when Akash accepts Jano's proposal, Meera kills her as well.

 Present

-Then the book reveals in the ending part that one of those 4 girls who is a bride for Akash, which is going to be killed by her.
+The book's ending reveals that one of those four girls is Akash's bride, who is going to be killed by her.
 Then all feels tense, but Kaira suddenly reveals that it is a prank video and announces the party has ended.

 The next morning, Kaira realized that her friends had been killed in an accident before coming to her house.
-Actually, she was with their ghosts through the whole night, which makes her stunned.
-Some days later, Kaira gets a match through her parents their she recognized Akash as the groom tells his profession.
-The film ends with surprised Akash, how do you know?
+She was actually with their ghosts throughout the night, which leaves her stunned.
+Some days later, Kaira gets a match through her parents.
+There, she recognized Akash as the groom, and tells his profession before he speak.
+Then the film ends with a surprised Akash, asks how do you know?